racker/heat-chef-bootstrap/README.md

 Parameter                 | Description
 --------------------------|------------
 chef_server_url           | The URL for your chef server.
-Default - `https://api.opscode.com/organizations/`
+Default - `https://api.opscode.com/organizations/$chef_organization`
 chef_version              | The chef version to bootstrap the server with.
-Default: `12.5` chef_organization         | Chef server organization to use.
-Required chef_environment          | Chef environment to bootstrap into.
-Required chef_run_list             | Run list of chef recipes or roles to bootstrap application servers.
-Required chef_attributes           | Attributes, in JSON form, to set for chef-client first boot.
-Optional chef_validation_key       | Chef organization validation key.
-Required chef_encrypted_secret_key | A encrypted_data_bag_secret to pass to the server.
-Optional wc_notify                 | Heat wait condition notification.
+Required: Failure to provide will cause an error. chef_organization         | Chef server organization to use.
+Required: Failure to provide will cause an error. chef_environment          | Chef environment to bootstrap into.
+Required: Failure to provide will cause an error. chef_run_list             | Run list of chef recipes or roles to bootstrap application servers.
+Required: Format as a quoted list, `"[recipe[cookbook], recipe[cookbook2]]"` chef_attributes           | Attributes, in JSON form, to set for chef-client first boot.
+Optional, Default: `nil` chef_validation_key       | Chef organization validation key.
+Required: Format as single line with literal newlines (\n) chef_encrypted_secret_key | A encrypted_data_bag_secret to pass to the server.
+Optional, Default: `nil` wc_notify                 | Heat wait condition notification.
 Optional, Default : `{"status": "SUCCESS"'

 # chef_attributes Helpers